 If you did not pay online initially for your blue badge, but you would prefer to pay using a card rather than cheque, please phone us on 0300 123 2224 so that we can take this payment for you.

 You can get a badge without further assessment if you:

-- have received a lump sum benefit within tariff levels 1-8 of the Armed Forces and Reserve Forces (Compensation) Scheme and has been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.
+- have received a lump sum benefit within tariff levels 1 to 8 of the Armed Forces and Reserve Forces (Compensation) Scheme and has been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking

 You can get a badge following an assessment if you:

-- are a child under the age of 3 who needs medical equipment with you at all times that cannot easily be transported, or if you are affected by unstable medical conditions and may require emergency treatment.
+- are a child under the age of 3 who always needs medical equipment with you that cannot easily be transported, or if you are affected by unstable medical conditions and may require emergency treatment

-Most car parks provide dedicated parking bays for Blue Badge holders that are often free, but you should always check because some places charge.
-Blue Badges are sometimes not recognised in private car parks.
+Most car parks provide dedicated parking bays for blue badge holders, you should always check the display boards for pricing.
+Blue badges are sometimes not recognised in private car parks.